DavesThinkTank/Bally-Star-Trek/README.md

 ## Version 2025.04
 ## for the Arduino Mega 2560 Rev3

 Re-imagined rules for Bally's 1979 Star Trek pinball machine.
 Implemented using the Retro Pin Upgrade (RPU), using a daughter card connected to the MPU's J5 connector.
 The card can be built yourself using instructions available online.
-I did not build mine myself and so cannot really advise you.
-The link to the original instructions is gone, but copies occasionally pop up online.
+The following website can help you with this: https://www.pinballrefresh.com/retro-pin-upgrade-rpu

-A safer option is to purchase a kit, or even a pre-built card.
+An easier option is to purchase a kit, or even a pre-built card.
 Both are available at: https://pinside.com/pinball/shops/shop/1304-roygbev-pinball/13777-star-trek-arduino-upgrade-with-new-rules-and-sounds

 ### To use this code (more complete information is available in the manual):